pmndrs/postprocessing/README.md

 [three.js contributors](https://github.com/mrdoob/three.js/graphs/contributors)
 and is licensed under the [MIT license](https://github.com/mrdoob/three.js/blob/master/LICENSE).

-The film effect incorporates code written by Georg Steinrohder and Pat Shearon which was released under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+The noise and scanline effects incorporate code written by Georg Steinrohder and Pat Shearon which was released under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).